canhld94/pintos-ee415/project3_doc.md

 >> particular, explain how it prevents deadlock.
 (Refer to the
 >> textbook for an explanation of the necessary conditions for
 >> deadlock.)
+We have two global locks (frame lock and swap lock).
+If a process want to access the frame (or swap) table (both r/w/d), it mus first acquire the frame (or swap) lock.
+Sometime (e.g. during the eviction), we need to acquire both of these locks, then it could lead to deadlock.
+We prevent deadlock by breaking the "No Preemption" condition: a process can release all of it locks to other processes if neccessary, and wait for a random period of time before re-acquire these lock (to prevent livelock).
+Each supplemental table also have its lock to prevent the race condition because a thread can access to other thread supplemental table during the eviction.

 >> B6: A page fault in process P can cause another process Q's frame
 >> to be evicted.
 How do you ensure that Q cannot access or modify